oasisprotocol/old-docs/src/tutorials/deploy-solidity.md

 truffle deploy
 ```

 ## Deploy Using Web3

 The Oasis Network also has support for [Web3.js](https://web3js.readthedocs.io/en/v1.2.0/getting-started.html), a Javascript module to help build frontends for contracts on Ethereum.
 This method is more involved, but useful in creating your frontend application.

 First, you'll want to initialize `web3` with a URL and `truffle-hdwallet-provider` as the provider - the same one used to deploy on Truffle earlier.
-If you are using a local oasis chain, your URL will be `'http://localhost:8545'`.
+If you are using a local Oasis chain, your URL will be `'http://localhost:8545'`.
 If you want to use the devnet, the URL will be `'https://web3.devnet.oasiscloud.io'`.

 ```js
 const Web3 = require('web3');